buckstephenh/NikeDeck/README.md

 Use Gradle for the build, and Jetty to host.
 DONE

 Use best practices of interfaces and generics for abstraction, preferably implementing a strategy pattern for deploy-time dependency injection of a shuffling algorithm.
-PARTIAL Generics and abstraction done, working on deploy-time dependency that does not use reflection.
+PARTIAL Generics and abstraction DONE, working on deploy-time dependency that does not use reflection.
+Considering use of Spring @Configurable and AspectJ AnnotationBeanConfigurerAspect.

 Document decision making process with comments in the code, especially with regards to any scope reduction.
 DONE See above and below.